50hwan/Tyre-Lifespan-Estimator/README.md

   and make a (pretty damn good) binary classification of the tyres (good / defective) - Section #1
 - Make an inference of the network (need a little bit of modification on the code) - Section #2
 - Plot the datapoints; each point includes the data : Tire main grooves, AI scores based on the classification result

+- the rest sections of the code are for different projects; which i'm to lazy to modify or actually make that work